WordPress vs. Joomla: which is better?

 When you’re set on building a website, you don’t need clunky software standing in your way.
 Self-hosted platforms are more complicated than their hosted counterparts.
 Things like software configuration and the technical side of managing your own server can trip people up at the first hurdle.

 It’s for these reasons Joomla.com developed a quick ‘site-builder,’.
-You can have a fully functional Joomla site up and running in a matter of minutes — without any technical hangups.
+You can have a fully functional Joomla website up and running in a matter of minutes — without any technical hangups.

 As a self-hosted platform, WordPress users have got to take care of the aforementioned technicals up until recently.
 Now, most decent hosting companies offer 1-click WordPress installation.
 There’s also Managed WordPress hosting that takes over the technical side of running your servers.